spiridonov/deadhorse/README.md

 - Touching a key (in either mode) looks it up in `hot`; if it's only found in `cold`, it's promoted into `hot` first.
 - On a fixed interval, a background goroutine swaps every stripe's `cold` out and starts a fresh, empty `hot` — an O(1) pointer swap per stripe, regardless of how many keys exist.
+The rest is done by Go GC.

 A key that's touched at least once per interval never leaves `hot` and survives forever; a key that goes untouched for one to two intervals gets dropped for free, with no scan and no per-key